 Olympic Medals: Interesting Things You Might Not Know

-Lots of gold, silver and bronze medals are hanging around the necks of winners who competed in the 2016 Rio Summer Olympic Games.
-There are some interesting questions surrounding the 306 sets of medals handed out to the winners.
+Lots of gold, silver and bronze medals are hanging around the necks of winners who competed in the Olympic Games.
+There are some interesting questions surrounding the medals that are handed out to the winners.
 Let's answer some of those questions.